jhuckaby/pixl-server-user/README.md

 ## Resuming Sessions

 A session may be "resumed" by calling the [resume_session](#resume_session) API.
+This simply validates and loads an existing session, allowing the user to keep using it until its expiration date.

+### Special Session Behavior

-This simply validates and extends an existing session, allowing the user to keep using it without requiring them to login again.
-The session's `expires` property is extended out to N days past the current date on each resume (where N is [session_expire_days](#session_expire_days)).
+If the app's [pixl-server-storage](https://github.com/jhuckaby/pixl-server-storage) configuration has the [expiration_updates](https://github.com/jhuckaby/pixl-server-storage#expiration_updates) property set to `true`, then the session's `expires` property is extended out to N days past the current date on each resume (where N is [session_expire_days](#session_expire_days)).

 # Cookies